Overview of Canine Pyothorax

-Diagnostic tests are needed to determine why your pet is having difficulty breathing and to determine if there is an underlying cause.
+Diagnostic tests are needed to determine why your dog is having difficulty breathing and to determine if there is an underlying cause.
 If your pet is diagnosed with pyothorax, he will require veterinary care.
-Your veterinarian's efforts will be directed at three things: Making your pet more comfortable by removing as much of the fluid from the chest cavity as possible
+Your veterinarian’s efforts will be directed at three things:

 Diagnostic tests that your veterinarian may wish to perform include: